Martin Sustrik, June 23rd 2011

 Imagine the case where producing a message is a CPU-intensive task.
 Producer would like to eliminate the work in case there's nobody interested in the message.
 To do that it has to be aware of the subscriptions issued by the downstream nodes.

 Luckily, this is exactly what XPUB socket allows it to do.
 It can open an XPUB socket and start listening for the subscriptions.
 If a message is about to be generated, the producer will check its list of subscriptions and proceed only if there's an appropriate subscription present.

 Another scenario for plugging into subscription mechanism is creating bridges to other messaging implementations, both generic and ad hoc in-house systems.

 Let's take an example of ØMQ/AMQP bridge.
 The bridge can create an XPUB socket to send messages from AMQP to ØMQ.
 The other way round it can read the subscriptions from the socket and send them as queue.bind commands to the AMQP system:

 The same way, bridges can be built to interface with other messaging systems: JMS, STOMP, PubSubHubbub, Redis etc.

 This article proposes a PUB/SUB system with minimal bandwidth requirements as it is currently implemented in ØMQ/3.0.

-The long-term goal is to reconcile this system with systems used by different messaging implementations and standardise it under auspices of Scalability Protocol Working Group.
+The long-term goal is to reconcile this system with systems used by different messaging implementations and standardise it as an SP protocol.